What we know about the Moderna Covid-19 vaccine

 – When will people in the UK get the vaccine?

-The UK Government has secured seven million doses of the jab – enough to vaccinate about 3.5 million people.
+The Government has bought an extra 10 million doses on top of the original deal for seven million doses of the jab, which will be enough to vaccinate about 8.5 million people.

-After approval from the MHRA, doses could start being delivered in the spring if it meets the standards.
+Doses will start being delivered in the spring once Moderna expands its production capability, the Department for Health said.

+The jab will be distributed in similar ways to the two vaccines which already have approval, those from Pfizer/BioNTech and Oxford/AstraZeneca, including at hospital hubs, GPs and vaccinations centres.

 – How does the vaccine work?